Shadow chains and Conley chains for continuous-time semiflows: Shadow and Conley chains

-Throughout the article we denote by $(X,d)$ a metric space and by $F$ a \emph{semiflow} on $X$, namely $F$ is a continuous map $[0,\infty)\times X\to X$ such that $\F^0=\mathrm{id}$ and $\F^{t+s}=\F^t\circ \F^s$ for all $t,s\geq0$.
+Throughout the article we denote by $(X,d)$ a metric space and by $F$ a \emph{semiflow} on $X$, namely $F$ is a continuous map $[0,\infty)\times X\to X$ such that $\F^0=\mathrm{id}_X$ and $\F^{t+s}=\F^t\circ \F^s$ for all $t,s\geq0$.

-In~\cite{Con72}, Conley introduced the following concept as a simplified version of the concept or prolongation used in 60s by Joseph Auslander to define generalized recurrence~\cite{Aus64}. \begin{definition} For $\e>0$ and $T>0$, an {\BF$(\e,T)$-chain from $x$ to $y$} is a finite sequence of points $x=x_0,x_1,\dots,x_N=y$ in $X$ and times $t_i\ge T$ such that
+In~\cite{Con72}, Conley introduced the following concept as a simplified version of the concept of prolongation used in the 1960s by Joseph Auslander to define generalized recurrence~\cite{Aus64}. \begin{definition}[Conley, 1972~\cite{Con72}] For $\e>0$ and $T>0$, an {\BF$(\e,T)$-chain from $x$ to $y$} is a finite sequence of points $x=x_0,x_1,\dots,x_N=y$ in $X$, $N\geq1$, and times $t_i\ge T$ such that

+Sometimes we refer to such an $(\e,T)$-chain as a {\bf Conley chain}. \end{definition} \begin{definition} We write {\BF $x\oto y$} if, for every $\e>0$ and $T>0$, there exists an $(\e,T)$-chain from $x$ to $y$ and we set